AlinaBrode/am_lang/docs/plans.md

-* align tables with pictures in word trainer in some regular grid
+* format small etudes in the same way as other projects on welcome page

 # Site
-* create a short on youtube (using veo?) for small_etudes_post_00
-* format small etudes in the same way as other projects on welcome page
 * duplicate our posts on site in our telegram channel
 * make publication on linkedin with reference to programming post
 * each note in interesting notes should be linkable (to share link in telegram or on the other site)